bsc-william-taylor/computer-game-ai/README.md

 #### Network Program

-The network program was a C++ application that would take neural network settings in from an XML file, train both the RBF and MLP networks and output the trained networks approximations using FreeGlut and OpenGL.
+The network program was a C++ application that would take neural network settings in from an XML file, train both the RBF and MLP networks and output the trained networks approximations using FreeGLUT and OpenGL.
 This OpenGL output can also be inspected by using the arrow keys for moving around the graph and the W and S keys for zooming in and out.

 #### Ui Program